 Construction sales leads include landowners who want to build a home on their property, architects looking to build homes and buildings, and even developers wanting to embark on large construction projects.

 Artificial intelligence and machine learning companies aim to develop a close resemblance to human interaction or intelligence in a digital form.
-This has opened a large market of companies looking to use machine learning to develop targeted marketing and improve their customer interactions.
+This has opened a large market for companies looking to use machine learning to develop targeted marketing and improve customer interactions.

 Legal leads are potential clients in need of legal advice.
-They can range from individuals who have recently been arrested, to large companies in need of legal firms to handle their day-to-day needs.
+They can range from individuals who have recently been arrested to large companies needing legal firms to handle their day-to-day needs.

 Healthcare & medical leads

-Healthcare and medical leads include patients and the people close to them, along with medical personnel and medical communities.
+Healthcare and medical leads include patients, the people close to them, medical personnel, and medical communities.
 The specific type of lead will depend on the solution being advertised.

 Web design leads

-Leads for web design are companies in need of developement and maintenance of their company website.
-Since professional and up-to-date websites are such a vital part of brand awareness, web design leads are comprised of both new businesses and companies looking to revamp their online presence.
+Leads for web design are companies needing the development and maintenance of their company website.
+Since professional and up-to-date websites are vital to brand awareness, web design leads are comprised of new businesses and companies looking to revamp their online presence.

-SEO leads are companies looking to promote their businesses through improving their SEO approach.
+SEO leads are companies looking to promote their businesses by improving their SEO approach.
 These are leads wanting to improve their websites, get backlinks, and benefit from other services related to SEO.
-Most SaaS will have SEO needs, and many of them use SEO agencies to resolve them.
+Most SaaS will have SEO needs, and many use SEO agencies to resolve them.

 Insurance leads are some of the most expensive leads out there.
 Since insurance is required by law in many instances, and since these leads often become life-long customers, insurance leads are highly valuable.

-Banking leads are often comprised of wealthy individuals, as well as people looking for loans and for a place to keep their savings.
+Banking leads are often comprised of wealthy individuals and people looking for loans and a place to keep their savings.
 Although not as expensive as insurance leads, good banking leads can be hard to find.

 Different Types of Leads in Digital Marketing